neckbeard-os/build/README.md

 _Note: If you haven't heard of the Toybox project before or Rob Landley, I highly recommend looking them up_

----

-A couple interesting YouTube videos to check out with Rob Landley for anyone interested.
+Here are couple interesting YouTube videos to check out with Rob Landley for anyone interested.

 ☆ [Tutorial: Building the Simplest Possible Linux System - Rob Landley][seminarium-2017] _The Linux Foundation, 2017_

 ☆ [Interview with Rob Landley, creator of toybox][interview-2017] _Toca do Tux, 2017_

 ☆ [Toybox vs BusyBox - Rob Landley, hobbyist][seminarium-2019] _The Linux Foundation, 2019_

+---

 ### GitHub Codespace Devcontainer